Sleep Disorders (PDQ®)–Patient Version

 Other health problems not related to cancer may cause a sleep disorder.

 Assessment of Sleep Disorders

-- An assessment is done for patients with sleep disorders.
+- An assessment is done for people with sleep disorders.

 - A sleep disorder assessment includes a physical exam, health history, and sleep history.